Table of contents

 What kind of van can you get for your budget?

-If your budget is a lot less than mine, that maybe it's best to get a minivan (or a car works too) where you won't have to go much converting, really just put a mattress in there.
+If your budget is a lot less than mine, that maybe it's best to get a minivan (or a car works too) where you won't have to do much converting, really just put a mattress, cooler, and some cute string lights in there.
 This will be the least comfortable to live in but also the least expensive.
-If it's a little less than mine, maybe you can find a reliable cargo van (or something alike) for a thousand or two less than what I got but make sure you know there isn't any problems with it.
-If you can't, you can just do a simpler build, use a cooler instead of a fridge, no solar panels, no fancy cupboards or cabinets, just use those simple plastic bins you can get from anywhere for storage and a piece of fabric w/ velcro or on fishing line to hide it and make it look a little neater, a big bowl or tray-like thing with no drain as a sink, USB fan instead of vent in roof.
+If it's a little less than mine, maybe you can find a reliable cargo van (or something alike) for a thousand or two less than what I got but make sure you know there isn't any big problems with it.
+If you can't, you can just do a simpler build, use a cooler instead of a fridge, no solar panels, no fancy cupboards or cabinets, just use those simple plastic bins you can get from anywhere for storage and a piece of fabric w/ velcro or on fishing line to hide it and make it look a little neater, a big bowl or tray-like thing with no drain as a sink, USB/battery powered fan instead of vent in roof.
 There's tons of things you can do that might make things slightly less comfortable but a little less expensive.
+Here’s a really good video that shows how to convert a van in one day so it’ll give you a lot of ideas if you want a really simple build.
 If you have a little more to spend or in some cases about the same amount, maybe a high top cargo/passenger van or a pop top van is the best option.
-Those are harder to find though.
-If you have $30-40k to spend, maybe a Sprinter or Ford Transit (I'm talking about the high top ones) is the way to go.
+Those are harder to find though, at least where I live.
+If you have $30-40k to spend, maybe a Sprinter or Ford Transit (the high top ones) is the way to go.
 If you don't have the time or don't want to convert a van yourself, you could always try to find a conversion van that you'd have to only do a few things to or nothing at all.
-You could also go with a school bus or short bus which usually aren't too expensive but there are a lot of other things to take into account when buying a van...
+You could also go with a school bus or short bus which usually aren't too expensive but there are a lot of other things to take into account when buying a vehicle to live in...

 What kind of fuel does it take and mileage?

 The only 2 common vehicles I know of that don't take gas and instead use diesel for fuel are school buses and sprinter vans.
 Those are some of the things to take into account, as well as the fact that school buses for example, may be cheap for how much space there is inside, but they are not going to get good mileage.
 So do some research beforehand on what vehicles have good and not so good gas mileage.
+Not that really any van is gonna have that good of mileage haha.
 And know if you're gonna be adding a lot of weight to it which will make the mileage go down.

 Are repairs easy?